Artistic Director | Neil McPherson

 Copies of this policy are available on request.

-The Artistic Director and General Manager of the Finborough Theatre board are responsible for ensuring that this policy is implemented.
+The Artistic Director and the Board of Trustees of the Finborough Theatre board are responsible for ensuring that this policy is implemented.
 The Committee will review the policy on an annual basis.

 The Finborough Theatre is making a commitment to uphold the highest standards of sustainable operation in it s activities, and to minimise the impact of its activities on the environment.
 We endeavour to continually improve our environmental performance, and to aim to achieve standards that exceed minimum levels required by legislation and local codes of practice.

 We believe that it is our social duty to do whatever possible to reduce dependence on natural resources, and aim to conserve energy, water, wood, paper and all other resources as a matter of course.
 We also believe it is our responsibility to minimise our waste output by reducing, reusing and recycling where possible, and to apply these values equally to procurement of goods.
 The services we use we expect to have a similar ambition, and we will do our utmost to ensure that all contractors share our values.